Exploitation of the So-Called Annoying Arrows

-One of the finest exploits in the game is to put archers on the front line and DON'T have them retreat.
+One of the finest exploits in the game is to put archers on the front line and NOT have them retreat.
 No matter what difficulty you are on, the enemy will not attack (unless you hit fast forward and the line accidentally hits you in one of their false charges).
 This is especially true if the enemy has archers themselves as that causes them to sit back and wait for the archers to finish.
 If you have more archers/crossbowmen/javelin throwers, wipe out 90% of their long ranged units.
-As you archers die, their arrows are transferred to the still living company.
+As your archers die, their arrows are transferred to the still living company.
 You can sit back for 10 minutes cutting down the enemy and since it takes so many arrows to take someone down, then siege equipment (like ballistas) are more effective the longer they can shoot (plus the 20 people in a siege company are hard to hit and have decent armor).
-All you need to do is spread you army as thin as possible to reduce arrow causalities and wait them out.
-Since the enemy is less likely to spread their lines, they will receive MASSIVE causalities from a straight on ballista shot.
+All you need to do is spread your army as thin as possible to reduce arrow casualties and wait them out.
+Since the enemy is less likely to spread their lines, they will receive MASSIVE causalities from a straight-on ballista shot.
 Then rush then while collapsing your lines into a tight formation to get a surround on them.
-If the enemy has siege equipment, use you cavalry to wipe them out (any engagement will cause the enemy to charge towards you lines and break the stalemate).
+If the enemy has siege equipment, use your cavalry to wipe them out (any engagement will cause the enemy to charge towards your lines and break the stalemate).
 Keep your general back and focus on the company that contains their general (especially if it's just a captain).
 This will at least make his company weak to a later assault charge.
-If you work like the mongols, then you can use all horse mounted ranged units and you can combine the circle and shoot and retreat when pushed options making you unable to get charged while dealing massive causalities.
+If you work like the Mongols, then you can use all horse-mounted ranged units and you can combine the circle and shoot and retreat when pushed options making you unable to get charged while dealing massive casualties.